cardboard-iguana/cardboard-iguana.com/log/2022-04-19-itprotv-comptia-security-plus.md

 * Forensics tools
 * Documentation and baselines for existing systems

-These are typically consolidated into a “jump kit”.
+These are typically consolidated into a "jump kit".

 ### Incident Identification and Analysis